crotwell/TauP/src/doc/sphinx/source/phaseNaming.rst

     :code:`diff`     appended to phase like P, with an optional boundary, to represent a diffracted wave, e.g. along the core mantle boundary, or to K for a diffracted wave along the inner-outer core boundary
     :code:`diffdn`   appended to phase like P, with an optional boundary, to represent a diffracted wave that turns down after diffracting, e.g. PdiffdnKP diffracts along the core-mantle boundary, but then goes down to turn in the outer core
-    :code:`kmps`     appended to a velocity to represent a horizontal phase velocity :code:`_`        delimits a named discontinuty within a phase
+    :code:`kmps`     appended to a velocity to represent a horizontal phase velocity :code:`_`        delimits a named discontinuity within a phase
     ==============   ================================================================

 3. Exclusively upgoing and downgoing: